 This course is an introduction to the clinically oriented study of functional anatomy.
 Emphasis is placed on a beginning level of understanding of the musculoskeletal system and nervous system as they relate to human movement.
 Upon completion of the course, the student should be able to identify basic anatomical structures involved in human movements.

 Note: You do not have to be in the PTA Program to take this course.
-A grade higher than a "B" in this optional course does award bonus points to a prospective student's PTA application.
+A grade of 'B' or higher in this optional course may earn bonus points to a prospective student's PTA application.